EthicalHacker-PenetrationTesting/Ethical-hacker-V02/W01D03 Linux Fundamentals Part1.md

 	→ Using cat
 	┌──(tetra㉿kali)-[~/Documents]
 	└─$ cat todo.txt
-	Here's something important for me to do later!
+	This is the what cat showing for us!

 We've applied some knowledge from earlier in this section to do the following:

 1. Used **`ls`** to let us know what files are available in the "Documents" folder of this machine.
 In this case, it is called "todo.txt".
 2. We have then used `cat todo.txt` to concatenate/output the contents of this "todo.txt" file, where the contents are "Here's something important for me to do later

 > _Pro tip: You can use  `cat`  to output the contents of a file within directories without having to navigate to it by using  **cat** and the name of the directory.
-I.e.  `cat /home/ubuntu/Documents/todo.txt`_
+I.e.  `cat /home/Kali/Documents/todo.txt`_

 ### Finding out the full Path to our Current Working Directory (pwd)